cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-cvat.md

 For export of images:

-- Supported annotations: Bounding Boxes, Polygons, Polylines, Points, Cuboids, Ellipses, Skeletons, Tags, Masks, Tags.
+- Supported annotations: Bounding Boxes, Polygons, Polylines, Points, Cuboids, Ellipses, Skeletons, Tags, Masks.
 - Attributes: Supported.
 - Tracks: Can be exported, but track id will be lost.